BLayers#

 y ~ Normal(beta * x, 1)

-BLayers encapsulates a generative model structure like this in a BLayer
+BLayers encapsulates a generative model structure like this in a BLayer.
+The

 from blayers.layers import AdaptiveLayer